oneilsh/phenomics-explorer/pe_notes.md

 forgo the uncommon backtics and query `MATCH (n:biolink_Disease)`.

 When the agent wishes to run a query, an evaluator agent is inserted in the process, which checks the query and result against the user question.
+The evaluator is given specific criteria to evaluate and prompted to think step-by-step.
+It registers a summary of the query and suggestions for improvement (via tool call), as well as pass/fail grade.
 If the evaluation fails, an error is thrown to the parent agent with a suggestion for improvement.
 Malformed queries are captured as errors, with the syntax error message provided back to the agent for trying again.
 Queries that return more than 10k tokens also result in an error and suggestion for the agent to try again with a smaller query.
+In all cases of error, the main agent my try again (up to 3 times).

 Results with the recent GPT 4.1 are significantly improved over earlier results with 4o and even 4.
 The agent has a tendency to be literal, for example "Which genes are associated with CF?" for example may use only